What is the Difference Between CSRD and ESRS?

 The EU is at the forefront of this movement, introducing two key initiatives: the Corporate Sustainability Reporting Directive (CSRD) and the European Sustainability Reporting Standard (ESRS), which are pivotal to the EU’s efforts to enhance sustainability reporting practices across member states.
 While interconnected, these two initiatives serve distinct purposes within the larger context of corporate sustainability transparency.

-Understanding CSRD and ESRS
+Understanding the difference between CSRD and ESRS

 CSRD: Driving Consistency and Transparency